Field Trip Program

 Students will visit Oldtown, Maryland, to learn about Native Americans, use their navigation skills, and immerse themselves in frontier Maryland history.
 At the end of the activity, students should be able to…

-- Plot points on a map using a GPS unit
+- Navigate using a map with compass and/or GPS unit

 - Identify how Native Marylanders and early Maryland settlers met their basic needs